-- U typeName: The name used to register the type in the wire.
-If this parameter is not provided, a default one is assigned (see default values in Appendix C). - □ keyName: List of fields in a data type that will be marked as key (see Lesson 5-Using Keyed Types (RTI Shapes Demo) (Section 4.5) and Lesson 6-Used Nested and Multiple Keys (Section 4.6)). - □ domainParticipantQoSProfile: The fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DomainParticipant.
+- typeName: The name used to register the type in the wire.
+If this parameter is not provided, a default one is assigned (see default values in Appendix C). - keyName: List of fields in a data type that will be marked as key (see Lesson 5-Using Keyed Types (RTI Shapes Demo) (Section 4.5) and Lesson 6-Used Nested and Multiple Keys (Section 4.6)). - domainParticipantQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DomainParticipant.
 If there is an existing DomainParticipant with the same domain ID using a different domainParticipantQoSProfiles, a new DDS DomainParticipant will be created using the provided QoS profile.
-Creating many different DDS DomainParticipants may affect performance.
+Creating many different DDS DomainParticipants may affect performance. - dataReaderQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DataReader.

 ^{4.} For complex types, use the ComplexTypes Generator in the Tools/RTI DDS Toolkit menu.
-See Section 6.2 for details.
+See Section 6.3 for details.

-- □ dataReaderQoSProfile: The fully qualified name (Library::Profile) that will be used as the QoS profile when creating the DataReader. - □ forceArrayMapping?: By default, LabVIEW arrays are mapped as DDS sequences.
+- forceArrayMapping?: By default, LabVIEW arrays are mapped as DDS sequences.
 If you need your data to use DDS arrays, set this flag to true.
-This will affect all LabVIEW arrays in the data. - □ forceExclusiveReader?: By default, Reader nodes of the same topic (and with the same QoS profile) share a DataReader.
+This will affect all LabVIEW arrays in the data. - forceExclusiveReader?: By default, Reader nodes of the same topic (and with the same QoS profile) share a DataReader.
 To avoid this behavior, set this flag to true and a new DataReader will be created.
-If you need all your Reader nodes to have their own DataReader, make sure all of them are created setting this flag to true. - □ forceRead?: By default, exclusive Readers call to the function take when getting the data.
+If you need all your Reader nodes to have their own DataReader, make sure all of them are created setting this flag to true. - forceRead?: By default, exclusive Readers call to the function take when getting the data.
 This allows you to use the Strict Reliable QoS profile.
-If you want to use read instead, set this flag to true. - □ forceUnboundedString?: By default, strings are created with a length of 1,024 characters.
+If you want to use read instead, set this flag to true. - forceUnboundedString?: By default, strings are created with a length of 1,024 characters.
 If this flag is set to true, all strings are created as unbounded (their maximum length corresponds to the maximum 32-bit integer).
 This configuration optimizes the sample size, receiving only the actual data while removing the 1,024-character limitation in previous versions of RTI DDS Toolkit.
 This will affect all strings in the data.

-If you need to use Strict Reliability QoS profile, make sure your Reader node is exclusive and for-ceRead is set to false (the default value).
+If you need to use Strict Reliability QoS profile, make sure your Reader node is exclusive and forceRead is set to false (the default value).